NetApp-openstack-dev/openstack-docs/source/manila/examples/openstack_command_line/section_manila-cli.rst

 Creating Manila Share Network Objects
 -------------------------------------

-In this section, we create two manila share network objects to. share-network-objects are only used with share servers.
+In this section, we create two manila share network objects, doing so to demonstrate that share-network-objects are used only with share servers.

 Network Plugin: NeutronNetworkPlugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~